pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 These two steps will lead you through two similar <code>apt</code> install sequences.

-[/tab]
-[tab version="v2.9 Snap"]
-<a href="#heading--upgrade-from-earlier-version-to-snap-2-9"><h2 id="heading--upgrade-from-earlier-version-to-snap-2-9">How to upgrade from an earlier snap version to MAAS 2.9</h2></a>

-If you want to upgrade from a earlier snap version to the 2.9 snap, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=3.0/stable maas

-After entering your password, the snap will refresh from the 3.0 channel.
-You will **not** need to re-initialise MAAS.

-If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.

-<a href="#heading--fresh-install-2-9-snap"><h2 id="heading--fresh-install-2-9-snap">How to do a fresh snap install of MAAS 2.9</h2></a>

-To install MAAS 2.9 from a snap, simply enter the following:

-    $ sudo snap install --channel=2.9/stable maas

-After entering your password, the snap will download and install from the 2.9 stable channel.

-[/tab]
-[tab version="v2.9 Packages"]
 <a href="#heading--upgrade-from-2-8-to-2-9"><h2 id="heading--upgrade-from-2-8-to-2-9">How to upgrade from MAAS 2.8 or lower to MAAS 2.9</h2></a>

 MAAS 2.8 is the last supported version for Ubuntu 18.04 LTS.
 Newer versions of MAAS will not be back-portable, and consequently, to upgrade to MAAS 2.9 and all future versions, you will also need to upgrade the base operating system to Ubuntu 20.04.
 You do these two operations all at once, with the following procedure: